1. HOME

 Thank you for the award and thank you on behalf of all those who will cross that bridge to a brighter future."

 Here's another example.
 This one is a thank you speech for a birthday.
-The speaker is thanking his parents and guests for the celebration in honor of his 18th birthday.
+The speaker is thanking their parents and guests for the celebration in honor of their 18th birthday.

 Return to Top